 There’s hardly any learning curve involved in using Chrome OS.
 Essentially, it’s just like using any web browser.
 You may even already use the excellent Google Chrome browser on your present computer but even if you don’t you’ll feel pretty much instantly at home.
 If you want to give Google Chrome a try you can easily add it to an existing computer as a second browser.
-There’s no reason after all why you can’t have a second (or third) browser installed on a PC or Mac.
+There’s no reason why you can’t have a second (or third) browser installed on a PC or Mac.

 The same Google Chrome Operating System installed in Chromebooks is actually based on a version of Linux (an open source OS) which incidentally means it’s free of expensive licensing costs.
 It has a very small “footprint” which means that it takes up little space, is light on both system resources and battery use and enables Chromebooks to boot up in under 10 seconds.
 As far as I know that’s a quicker startup time than all but the very fastest PC’s.